jonnor/ESC-CNN-microcontroller/report/report.md

 ### Mel-spectrogram

+The more complex the input to a machine learning system is, the more processing power is needed both for training and for inference.
-For machine learning it is desirable to reduce the dimensions of inputs as much as possible.
+Therefore one would like to reduce the dimensions of inputs as much as possible.
-A STFT spectrogram often has considerable correlation between adjacent frequency bins, and is often reduced to 30-128 frequency bands using a filter-bank.
+A STFT spectrogram often has considerable correlation (redundant information) between adjacent frequency bins, and is often reduced to 30-128 frequency bands using a filter-bank.
-Several different filter-bank alternatives have been investigated for audio classification tasks, such as 1/3 octave bands, the Bark scale, Gammatone and the Mel scale.
-All these have filters spacing that increase with frequency, mimicking the human auditory system.
+Several different filter-bank alternatives have been investigated for audio classification tasks, such as 1/3 octave bands, the Bark scale, Gammatone and the Mel scale. `TODO: reference` All these have filters spacing that increase with frequency, mimicking the human auditory system. `TODO: reference` See Figure \ref{figure:filterbanks}.
-See Figure \ref{figure:filterbanks}

 ![Comparison of different filter responses.
 Mel, Gammatone, 1/3-octave \label{figure:filterbanks}](./pyplots/filterbanks.png)

+`FIXME: make plot half the height`
+`FIXME: mention log scaling`
+`FIXME: make label 1/3 octave`

-The most commonly used for audio classification is the Mel scale.
-The spectrogram that results for applying a Mel-scale filter-bank is often called a Mel-spectrogram.
+The most commonly used for audio classification is the Mel scale. `TODO: reference` The spectrogram that results for applying a Mel-scale filter-bank is often called a Mel-spectrogram.
-`TODO: references`

 `TODO: image of mel-spectrogram`

 Mel-Filter Cepstral Coefficients (MFCC) is a feature representation computed by performing a Discrete Cosine Transform (DCT) on a mel-spectrogram.
-This further reduces dimensionality to just 13-20 bands and reduces correlation between each band.
+This further reduces dimensionality to just 13-20 bands with low correlation between each band.
-This has been shown to work well for speech, but can perform worse on general sound classification tasks.
-`TODO: reference Stowell birds`
+MFCC have been very popular in speech recognition tasks[@anusuya2011front], however in general sound classification tasks mel-spectrograms tend to perform better[@huzaifah2017comparison][@StowellBirdUnsupervisedFeatureLearning].

 ### Normalization